 Investigations are focused on assessment of renal function and therefore stage of chronic kidney disease, identification of the underlying cause and assessment of complications of CKD.

 - Serum urea is a poor marker of renal function, because it varies significantly with hydration and diet, is not produced constantly and is reabsorbed by the kidney.

 - Serum creatinine also has significant limitations.
 The level can remain within the normal range despite the loss of over 50% of renal function.

 - A gold-standard measurement is an isotopic GFR, but this is expensive and not widely available.

-- For most purposes in primary care, the best assessment or screening tool is the eGFR - see separate Assessing Renal Function article.
-Most laboratories now provide an eGFR when requesting serum creatinine, which should be used in preference to the calculator above.
+- For most purposes in primary care, the best assessment or screening tool is the eGFR - see the separate Assessing Renal Function article.

 - Plasma glucose: to detect undiagnosed diabetes or assess control of diabetes.

 - Serum sodium: usually normal, but may be low.

 - Serum potassium: raised.

 - Serum albumin: hypoalbuminaemia in patients who are nephrotic and/or malnourished (low levels at the start of dialysis are associated with a poor prognosis).